Skip to Main Content

 Victoria Street and the Case for Character Over Convention

 Edinburgh's hotel market has long divided along a familiar axis: grand Georgian properties with formal service cultures on one side, and smaller boutique conversions threading through the Old Town's closes and wynds on the other.
-The arrival of Virgin Hotels at India Buildings on Victoria Street represents something less common in this city — a sizeable American-branded property that chose a historic Old Town address over the more predictable New Town corridor.
-The building itself, a Victorian-era commercial block with significant architectural presence, sits on one of Edinburgh's most photographed streets, where the curved descent from Grassmarket towards the Royal Mile draws visitors and locals in roughly equal measure.
+Virgin Hotels Edinburgh is a 5-star hotel at India Buildings on Victoria Street, with 222 rooms in the Old Town.
+The building sits on one of Edinburgh's most photographed streets, where the curved descent from Grassmarket towards the Royal Mile draws visitors and locals in roughly equal measure.

 The India Buildings Address: What the Location Signals